Skip to main content

 Here are a few more unique brands that identify as veteran-owned companies.

-2. Combat Flip Flops – Flip flops, men’s and women’s apparel, and accessories like jewelry and headwear can all be found at Combat Flip Flops.
+1. Combat Flip Flops – You can find flip flops, men’s and women’s apparel, and accessories like jewelry and headwear at Combat Flip Flops.

-3. Flags of Valor – Find decorative wooden American flags and other patriotic products that are all handmade by veterans in the U.S.A.
+2. Flags of Valor – Find decorative wooden American flags and other patriotic products that are all handmade in the U.S.A. by veterans.

-4. K9 Salute – This dog-loving company sells all-natural dog treats, and a portion of its proceeds goes to support K9s and to help veterans get service dogs.
+3. K9 Salute – This dog-loving company sells all-natural dog treats.
+A portion of its proceeds goes to support K9s and to help veterans get service dogs.

-7. Rumi Spice – Saffron, dill seed, and fennel seed are just a few of the fragrant spices and blends sourced directly from Afghanistan for sale at Rumi Spice.
+6. Rumi Spice – Saffron, dill seed, and fennel seed are just a few of the fragrant spices and blends you’ll find at Rumi Spice.

 FAQs About Veteran-Owned Businesses